nischala342/CartEase/README.md

-This is an Online shopping website - EBuy
+This is an Online shopping website - CartEase
 Made using Django